noncollapse/Demystifying-GRPO/README.md

 ## 🎯 What This Repository Contains

 - [Gradient_evaluation/calculate_oracle_v.py](Gradient_evaluation/calculate_oracle_v.py)
-Computes per-example Oracle V via Monte Carlo rollouts.
+Computes per-prompt oracle value function via Monte Carlo rollouts for evaluating the gradient of the Oracle algorithm.

 - [Gradient_evaluation/run_tracecov.py](Gradient_evaluation/run_tracecov.py)
-Estimates full-parameter conditional trace(cov) curves for Vanilla, GRPO, and Oracle estimators.
+Evaluates MSEs of Vanilla, GRPO, and Oracle policy gradients.
+Since all three estimators are unbiased, their MSEs are equal to the traces of their covariance matrices.

 - [Policy_Optimization/grpo_train.sh](Policy_Optimization/grpo_train.sh)
-Wandb-friendly, non-container GRPO training launcher with a user-editable configuration block.
+A simple GRPO training launcher (no containers required) with wandb support and easy-to-edit configuration.

 ## 🧩 Installation